 Assessment of taste: 100% mothers like the taste of the three porridges.

-Preference: SHAB porridge is the most preferred by mothers because of the presence of the Baobab pulp which made the porridge tangy and sweet then the SHAP porridge because they say that this porridge is a little sweet on the other hand the sham porridge is less favorite Because this porridge is a bit sticky 45% of mothers preferred the SHAB porridge with what it has a good color, a good taste and a good texture.
-SHAB flour is preferred at 35% and 20% SHAM flour by mothers by what they have a good color, a less fine texture and good taste.
+Preference: SHAB porridge is the most preferred by mothers because of the presence of the Baobab pulp which made the porridge tangy and sweet then the SHAP porridge because they say that this porridge is a little sweet on the other hand sham porridge is less favorite Because this porridge is a bit sticky 45% of mothers preferred the SHAB porridge with what it has a good color, a good taste and a good texture.
+SHAB flour is preferred at 35% and 20% SHAM flour by mothersbecause they have a good color, a less fine texture, and good taste.

 Table 7.
 Appreciation of the smell and taste of porridge by children